LocationLas Vegas, NV

 Years of Experience:

-Minimum of 750 flights hours (fixed or rotary wing) total documented time., Jet, and PIC time.
+Minimum of 750 flights hours (fixed or rotary wing) total documented time.
 All pilots must verify their flight time by logbooks.

 Valid/Unexpired Passport Book Valid/Unexpired Driver's License

 •Minimum 500 hours in an aircraft categorized as an airplane (SE or ME).